 Have you been experiencing sudden dizzy spells?
 Dizziness is defined as a feeling of lightheadedness.
 You may also feel a little off-balance or woozy.
 Rather than being a condition on its own, dizziness is a symptom of various underlying syndromes and diseases.
 What are some of the causes of dizziness?
 What dizziness symptoms can help to identify the underlying problem?
 Here are some of the things you need to know about dizziness in order to get an accurate diagnosis.

 According to the medical site HealthLine, there are 84 possible conditions that can be causes of dizziness.
 Obviously, we don’t have time to consider them all here.
-It is important to realize that sudden dizzy spells could be serious if they are experienced in connection with the symptoms of a heart attack or stroke.
+Dizzy spells could be serious as they can be a sign of a heart attack or stroke.
 However, dizziness is more often a symptom of less serious conditions.
 For example, if a person skips a meal, low blood sugar can cause dizziness.
-Also, if a person recently had a cold or the flu, inflammation of the labyrinth (inner ear) can lead to dizziness.
+Also, if a person recently had a cold or the flu, inflammation of the labyrinth can lead to dizziness.